-Update at 8 October 2019.
-We have responded to the report from the Lake District National Park about their recommendations for this road.
-Our response, shared at the National Park committee meeting on the 8 October 2019, is below.
+Our position, shared at the National Park committee meeting on the 8 October 2019, is below.

 We take a wide view – as a major landowner and landlord, a membership and conservation charity and as a key member of the Lake District National Park Partnership.

 We believe that MPV use is damaging and should be regulated by a Traffic Regulation Order (TRO) at Tilberthwaite and High Oxen Fell.

 We know that opinions differ, and a wide range of evidence is being considered.
 But we think the report’s recommendations are based on an incomplete understanding of three fundamental principles that lie at the heart of managing the Lake District National Park.

 These are: Landscape Character, the Sandford Principle and the Outstanding Universal Value of the World Heritage Site.